-Today we will examine the Organizational Personality Type© of the Piler Pet Owner and what their challenges might be as they organize their dog supplies.
+Today we will examine the of the and what their challenges might be as they organize their dog supplies.
 As their name suggests, they pile.
 Their piles are not random, and the piles are not clutter either… they are organized and intentional.
 Pilers are not messy people; they simply don’t require their organizing to appear tidy.
 We will look at why a Piler organizes in piles and what solutions will help them in decluttering and organizing for a new dog.

 Of course, the Piler has no trouble at all retrieving anything; it’s a breeze to them.
 It is the other mortals in their home who will struggle with retrieving and returning a coat to the hall closet.
 When a Piler organizes their pet’s toys and supplies, it is very important that they create storage solutions that work for all the family members.

 This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.
 As an Amazon Associate, I earn from qualifying purchases.
 Please note that any compensation received will never influence my honest opinion of any content in this blog.

 Piler Pet Owner